-GEOG 4066 Seminar in Environmental (3,3,0) (tbc) Planning and Management Prerequisite: GEOG 3017 Global Environmental Issues and and the Environment or consent of the instructor
+GEOG 4066 Seminar in Environmental (3,3,0)Planning and Management

+Prerequisite: GEOG 3017 Global Environmental Issues and Sustainability; GEOG 3007 Energy Problems and the Environment; GEOG 3015 Geography of Health and the Environment or consent of the instructor

 This course starts with a comprehensive introduction to the major principles and approaches of environmental planning and management.
 This is followed by in-depth analysis of several classical local environmental planning and management cases.
 The final part of this course will focus on the green urbanism theme by discussing how environmental planning and management profession can help to develop a sustainable low carbon city.